 Hermès‘s bags are still lusted-after, longed-for, saved-for by women who are prepared to join waiting lists sometimes years long for bags like the Birkin (named after Jane Birkin), which was created for the actress after chairman Jean-Louis Dumas encountered the actress/singer by chance on an aeroplane.
 Charlize Theron, Drew Barrymore, Salma Hayek, Cate Blanchett: all have been photographed at some point, embracing Hermès chic.

 The masterful hands-on approach Hermès has always taken to its carefully-crafted clothes and accessories, meanwhile, also extends to fragrance.
 Hermès’s ‘fragrant adventure’ began in 1951, when legendary perfumer Edmond Roudnitska composed Eau d’Hermès.
-Since then, many great names have worked on creations, until in 2004, Grasse-based Jean-Claude Ellena joined the house, becoming its exclusive perfumer: a great admirer of Roudnitska, he too seeks to ‘pare down’ his creations, creating magic with the olfactory equivalent of a few painterly strokes.
-As the charming Jean-Claude explains, ‘in this great house, with its profound commitment to craftsmanship, I am realising a fantastic dream: living my passion with both creative rigour and complete freedom.’
+Many great names have worked on creations, before Grasse-based Jean-Claude Ellena joined the house in 2004, becoming its exclusive perfumer: a great admirer of Roudnitska, he too seeks to ‘pare down’ his creations, creating magic with the olfactory equivalent of a few painterly strokes.

 So alongside the classics within Hermès‘s portfolio – the women’s floral-chypre Calèche (created by Guy Robert in 1961) – sit Jean-Claude Ellena’s creations: fresh Eau d’Hermès splashes and Colognes (above), for instance, invigorating the soul and the spirit, along with the senses.
 Voyage d’Hermès, too, with its amazing ‘swivel’ flacon, inspired by a stirrup.
-The bestselling Terre d’Hermes, blending elements of earth, air and water – and exquisitely feminine Jour d’Hermès, a sensual, luminous (and widely-acclaimed) floral.
+The bestselling Terre d’Hermes, blending elements of earth, air and water, the exquisitely feminine Jour d’Hermès, a sensual, luminous (and widely-acclaimed) floral.